 Level 3

 Semester II

 Course Code IBM 32233

 Course Title Takaful

 Credit 3

 Core/Compulsory/ Elective Core

 Notional Hours Theory Tutorial Self-Learning

 Breakdown 30 15 105

 Course Aim:

+This course aims to;

-- provide students with a comprehensive understanding of the principles, concepts, and practices of Islamic insurance within the framework of Islamic finance and Sharia compliance.
+provide students with a comprehensive understanding of the principles, concepts, and practices of Islamic insurance within the

+framework of Islamic finance and Sharia compliance.
 This course focuses on the ethical and legal aspects of insurance from an Islamic perspective.